Hussein of Jordan: Black September

 Hussein after checking an abandoned Israeli tank in the aftermath of the Battle of Karameh, 21 March 1968.

 After Jordan lost control of the West Bank in 1967, Palestinian fighters known as "fedayeen", meaning self-sacrificers, moved their bases to Jordan and stepped up their attacks on Israel.
 One Israeli retaliation on a PLO camp based in Karameh, a Jordanian town along the border with the West Bank, developed into a full-scale battle.
-It is believed that Israel had wanted to punish Jordan for its perceived support for the PLO.
-After failing to capture Yasser Arafat, the PLO leader, Israeli forces withdrew or were repulsed, but not before destroying the Karameh camp and sustaining relatively high casualties.
+Some believe that Israel wanted to punish Jordan for its support for the PLO.
+After failing to capture Yasser Arafat, the PLO leader, Israeli forces withdrew, but not before destroying the Karameh camp and sustaining unwanted casualties.

 The perceived joint Jordanian-Palestinian victory in the 1968 Battle of Karameh led to an upsurge of support in the Arab World for Palestinian fighters in Jordan.
 The PLO in Jordan grew in strength, and by the beginning of 1970 the fedayeen groups started to openly call for the overthrow of the Hashemite monarchy.
 Acting as a state within a state, the fedayeen disregarded local laws and regulations, and even attempted to assassinate King Hussein twice, leading to violent confrontations between them and the Jordanian army.
 Hussein wanted to oust the fedayeen from the country, but hesitated to strike because he did not want his enemies to use it against him by equating Palestinian fighters with civilians.
 PLO actions in Jordan culminated in the Dawson's Field hijackings incident on 10 September 1970, in which the fedayeen hijacked three civilian aircraft and forced their landing in Zarqa, taking foreign nationals as hostages, and later bombing the planes in front of the international press.
 Hussein saw this as the last straw, and ordered the army to move.

 On 17 September the Jordanian army surrounded cities that had a PLO presence, including Amman and Irbid, and began shelling the fedayeen, who had established themselves in Palestinian refugee camps.
 The next day, a force from Syria with PLO markings started advancing towards Irbid, which the fedayeen declared a "liberated" city.
 On 22 September, the Syrians withdrew after the Jordanian army launched an air-ground offensive that inflicted heavy Syrian losses, and after Israeli Air Force jets flew over Syrian units in a symbolic show of support of Hussein, but did not engage.
 An agreement brokered by Egyptian president Nasser between Arafat and Hussein led to an end to the fighting on 27 September.
 Nasser died the following day of a heart attack.
-On 13 October Hussein signed an agreement with Arafat to regulate the fedayeen's presence, but the Jordanian army attacked again in January 1971.
+On 13 October Hussein signed an agreement with Arafat to regulate the fedayeen's presence, but the Jordanian army was forced to attack again in January 1971.
 The fedayeen were driven out of Jordanian cities one by one until 2,000 fedayeen surrendered after being encircled in a forest near Ajloun on 17 July, marking the end of the conflict.